-Manufacturing overhead is allocated to inventory, product cost of revenue, contract cost of revenue, and research and development expense based on the proportion of direct material purchased during the period for the respective activity.
+Manufacturing overhead is allocated to inventory, cost of product revenue, cost of contract revenue, and research and development expense based on the proportion of direct material purchased for the respective activity.

-The Company expects that cost of product revenue on an absolute dollar basis will increase in the future.
-This increase will likely result from planned sales of commercial products.
+Microvision expects that cost of product revenue on an absolute dollar basis will increase in the future.
+This increase will likely result from expected sales of commercial products.
 The cost of product revenue as a percentage of product revenue can fluctuate significantly from period to period, depending on the volume of direct materials purchased, the level of overhead expense and the product mix.